alex174/SeniorResearch/README.md

 This repo is a conversion of the CVS repository available at that address.

 # Purpose
-SFI-ASM is, to me, an captivating, enigmatic thing, part fascinating research, part  intriguing model, part important academic history and part computing history artifact.
-My interest is first the  preservation of the artifact, second the understanding of them model, and third the understanding of the academic-historical context of the model's creation.
+SFI-ASM is a captivating, enigmatic thing.
+My interest is first the  preservation of the historical artifact, second the understanding of them model, and third the understanding of the academic-historical context of the model's creation.
 To that end, this repository tracks the source code through all of the releases I can find, and will try to modify the code and codify its environment sufficiently s.t. it can be built on a well specified VM.

 # SFI-ASM